-[Comparing MMA fighters to Haku] “Don’t ever think that anybody would mess with Haku.
+"Don’t ever think that anybody would mess with Haku.
 If he was a young guy and he got into MMA, my god — he’d have done everything!
-He was the toughest son of a bitch I’ve ever met in my whole life.
+He was the toughest son of a b**** I’ve ever met in my whole life.
 No lie, take my word for it."

-[After being asked who would win in a fight between The Barbarian, Meng, Scott Norton, Jim Duggan, Fit Finlay, Scott Steiner, Rick Steiner and himself] “Tonga.
+"Meng.
 Nobody else would stand a chance.
 Not even a question.
-He could kill everyone without blinking and there is nothing anyone could do about it."
+He could kill everyone without blinking, and there is nothing anyone could do about it."

 “The only two men in the world that Andre [the Giant] feared were Meng and Harley Race.”

-Meng sets Jesse Barr straight in Puerto Rico
+11. Meng Sets Jesse Barr Straight in Puerto Rico

-Kevin Sullivan was a wrestler/booker in WCW and they traveled together quite often when they were on the road.
-He told a story to WWE Classics about the time the duo went to a tavern to grab a few beers before heading to their hotel.
+Kevin Sullivan was a wrestler/booker in WCW, and they traveled together quite often when they were on the road.
+He told a story to WWE Classics when the duo went to a tavern to grab a few beers before heading to their hotel.
 According to Sullivan, it was obvious that they weren’t locals, so when they walked into the bar, a guy playing pool called Meng a horrible, derogatory word.